yangeorget/nucs/README.md

 ```

 ## Other constraint solvers in Python
+### CCPMpy
+_CPMpy is a Constraint Programming and Modeling library in Python, based on numpy, with direct solver access._

+### Numberjack
+_Numberjack is a modelling package written in Python for combinatorial optimisation._

 ### python-constraint
 _The Python constraint module offers solvers for Constraint Solving Problems (CSPs) over finite domains in simple and pure Python._

-### CCPMpy
-_CPMpy is a Constraint Programming and Modeling library in Python, based on numpy, with direct solver access._

 ### PyCSP
 _PyCSP3 is a Python library for developping models of combinatorial constrained problems in a declarative manner; you can write models of constraint satisfaction (CSP) and constraint optimization (COP) problems._